mmaviadam/HelloOpera/README.md

 #### **RETROFIT**
 * This library is a type-safe REST client for Android.
-It's very srtong Json Parser into POJO(Plain Old Java Object)
+It's very strong Json Parser into POJO(Plain Old Java Object)

-#### **RECYLEVIEW**
+#### **RECYCLERVIEW**
 * The RecyclerView widget is  the most advanced and flexible ViewGroup component.
 This is quite a handy UI element.
-Aspecialy notify when data set changes events are too efective methods
+Especially notify when data set changes events are too effective methods